 Among the 282 song suggestions, this song remarkably has six separate people suggest it – and for good reason.
 Something of a conceptual piece from a German band who decided to boil down their pop music to the simplest forms (and intriguingly, there are a surprising number of German acts in this week’s post), the rhythm is a basic drum beat, overlaid with a looping Casio keyboard, and the deadpan vocals providing a flourish of sorts – and it was an enormous, worldwide hit, something that would elude the band outside Germany otherwise.
 And while the three-and-a-bit minute single version is great, the nearly seven-minute German version is, to be frank, a bit much…

 John Lydon delved deep into exploratory, thrilling post-punk almost immediately after leaving Sex Pistols behind, with PiL being arguably vastly more interesting as it tore down the previous ideals from the off.
-It left a stark, confrontational sound that very much required thinking about rather than shouting about, influenced many but also provided Lydon with a critical respect that he’d never got in the Pistols.
-This track closes their fourth album, and is perhaps best-known for being used in the excellent film Hardware (which I saw on the big screen at The Prince Charles Cinema a while back).
-There isn’t much to it – a rolling, bass-driven rhythm has synth flourishes, a few lyrics…oh, and repeats the “chorus” (the album title) no less than Fifty times across the five minute length.
+It left a stark, confrontational sound that very much required thinking about rather than shouting about, influenced many but also provided Lydon with critical respect that he’d never got in the Pistols.
+This track closes their fourth album and is perhaps best known for being used in the excellent film Hardware (which I saw on the big screen at The Prince Charles Cinema a while back).
+There isn’t much to it – a rolling, bass-driven rhythm has synth flourishes, a few lyrics…oh, and repeats the “chorus” (the album title) no less than Fifty times across the five-minute length.

-Of the various German bands of the late sixties and early seventies that effectively reinvented rock music, introduced widespread use of electronics and influenced an incalculable number of bands that followed, there were a small number of really notable bands.
-While Kraftwerk struck out and went electronic (all-but inventing techno and synthpop in the process, and of which more in a moment), Neu! spun out of early Kraftwerk and while perhaps being the ultimate in perpetuating the Motorik sound (just listen to Hallo Gallo), also managed to be one of the first to release remixes, and Can were the avant garde, Stockhausen-taught maestros, Faust always felt more…loose limbed, and less beholden to the idea that everything must follow a particular method.
+Of the various German bands of the late sixties and early seventies that effectively reinvented rock music and introduced the widespread use of electronics and influenced an incalculable number of bands that followed, there were a small number of really notable bands.
+While Kraftwerk struck out and went electronic (all-but inventing techno and synthpop in the process, and of which more in a moment), Neu! spun out of early Kraftwerk and while perhaps being the ultimate in perpetuating the Motorik sound (just listen to Hallo Gallo), also managed to be one of the first to release remixes, and Can was the avant garde, Stockhausen-taught maestros, Faust always felt more…loose-limbed, and less beholden to the idea that everything must follow a particular method.